ABOUT THE AUTHOR

 Terrence P. McCauley is an award-winning writer of crime fiction and thrillers.
-The fourth novel in his University Series - THE FAIRFAX INCIDENT - is available in all bookstores and e-book formats.
-The other novels in the series, A CONSPIRACY OF RAVENS, SYMPATHY FOR THE DEVIL and A MURDER OF CROWS were also published by Polis Books.
-Terrence has also written two award-winning novels set in 1930 New York City – PROHIBITION and SLOW BURN.
+He is the author of the James Hicks series, which include: THE FAIRFAX INCIDENT, , A CONSPIRACY OF RAVENS, A MURDER OF CROWS and SYMPATHY FOR THE DEVIL, published by Polis Books.
+He has also written two award-winning novels set in 1930 New York City – PROHIBITION and SLOW BURN.

 In September 2018, Kensington Books will publish Terrence's first western WHERE THE BULLETS FLY as part of his new Sheriff Aaron Mackey series.
 The second entry in the series - DARK TERRITORY - will be published in 2019.